 The Price Cap represents the maximum permitted increase on the average fare paid across the whole ferry system.
-The average is calculated from a basket of vehicle and passenger fares, so fares on individual routes may, at times, increase above or below the level of the price cap.
+The average is calculated from a basket of vehicle and passenger fares so some fares on individual routes may exceed the price cap.